According to Yellowstone County,

-Community gardens have been established over the years around the city to address food insecurity, and the gardens are now composed of a wide mix of individuals who grow their own produce and benefit from educational workshops each year.
-To take this mission a step further, the Parks and Recreation Department decided to label fruit-bearing trees within the parks system on a public database.
-By labeling and mapping the edible resources on a digitally updated, accessible map, community members have more autonomy over their food security.
+Community gardens have been established over the years around the city to address food insecurity, and to take this mission a step further the Parks and Recreation Department began planting fruit-bearing trees and plants as a community resource.

-The Parkland Gleaning Project was formed in 2018 through the collaborative efforts of the Billings Metro VISTA Project and the Parks and Recreation Department
+The Parkland Gleaning Project was formed in 2018 through the collaborative efforts of the Billings Metro VISTA Project and the Parks and Recreation Department.
+In 2023, fruit bushes were also added to parks for berry gleaning.

 Goal

-These fruit trees are a public food resource that the public can glean from.
+These fruit trees and berry bushes are a public food resource.
 Gleaning is defined as the collection of excess fresh food from resources in the community and the distribution of it to those in need.
-Through the development of the Parkland Gleaning Project, the Billings Parks and Recreation Department wants to expand the definition of gleaning by creating a living map of existing food resources within the park system.
+Through the development of the Parkland Gleaning Project, the Billings Parks and Recreation Department wants to increase awareness of this free resource within the park system.
 Gleaning from public lands simultaneously helps to address the pressing issues of food insecurity and malnutrition in low-income neighborhood as well as the global effect of food waste and resource consumption.

-All of the Billings Parks and Recreation’s Fruit Trees have been mapped on FallingFruit.org.
+All of the Billings Parks and Recreation’s fruit trees have been mapped on FallingFruit.org.
 This website is an editable database through which anyone can map food-producing trees around the country and the world.
 The website was created as a resource for urban foraging and for people to reconnect with the land.
+The berry gleaning locations are described below in Centennial, Pioneer, Primrose, and Rose Parks.

 Parkland Gleaning Parks